 Find The Right Model

-Boats come in all shapes and sizes, so it’s essential that you find the right boat lift.
+Boats come in all shapes and sizes, so you must find the right boat lift.
 Weight is a critical deciding factor here.

 Style